CCI-MOC/hil/docs/extensions.rst

     haas.ext.driver.obm.ipmi =
     some_3rd_party.haas.drivers.obm.robotic_power_button_pusher

-Documentation on what parts of the HaaS codebase extensions are allowed to use will be forthcoming; for now the answer is "none," which is not terribly useful.

 The module must initialize itself as a side-effect of being imported.
-Most modules shouldn't need to do much here; The plan is for drivers (as an example), defining subclasses of the appropriate types will be enough for them to be picked up automatically.
+Most modules shouldn't need to do much here; HaaS core should facilitate making load-time work minimal.

+All parts of the HaaS source tree which extensions are allowed to access clearly document this.
+Here is list of relevant modules:

+* haas.network_allocator